How Much are Solar Panels?

 While solar panel systems may seem to have a high overall cost, solar energy’s long-term savings and numerous eco-friendly benefits far outweigh the system installation fee.
 Additionally, solar panels are low-maintenance, requiring almost no cleaning or repair costs over time.

 Your specific solar cost will be different depending on your property, which makes answering, “how much are solar panels?” and the price of installation in individual cases challenging.
-Still, the average rice of solar panels and installing the equipment often ranges from $30,000 to $70,000 and depends on factors such as your home’s square footage, the amount of shade you get, the roof’s age, the system size, and more.
+Still, the average price of solar panels and installing the equipment often range from $30,000 to $70,000 and depends on factors such as your home’s square footage, the amount of shade you get, the roof’s age, the system size, and more.

 But with continually rising national electricity prices and the social movement to be more sustainable, many people are saving more than just dollars and cents with solar, but the environment with increased sustainability and energy independence.